janekkolanek/rain-alert/README.md

 Parameteres in project are set for weateher in Warsaw.

-If you want to change it to your city you will need to change lat and lon params in line
+If you want to change it to your city you will need to change lat and lon params in line #15 and #16.
+You can check for this information on  https://www.latlong.net/

+You can host your project on https://www.pythonanywhere.com/ so the project will work everyday.